 A Doctoral Consortium proposal must be submitted via the PCS Submission System by 11th October 2017, 12pm (noon) PDT / 3pm EDT.
 The proposal must have the following four components, submitted as a single PDF file.
 Additional details about the expected content can be found here.

 - Extended Abstract.
-A 4-page research description covering central aspects of your PhD work.
+A 4-page (including references) research description covering central aspects of your PhD work.
 Key points include:

 - Your situation, i.e., the university doctoral program context in which your work is being conducted (Department, year of study etc)

 - Context and motivation that drives your dissertation research

 - Research objectives/goals/questions

 - Background/literature review of key works that frames your research

 - Your research approach and methods, including relevant rationale